 The Keeper SSO Connect is a lightweight service that can be installed on a private on-premise or cloud-based server.

 The following server platforms are currently supported.
-Server require Java JRE or JDK 8.
+SSO Connect requires a Java JRE or JDK, version 1.8 or 11.

 HSM is not supported

 The following table outlines the minimum hardware requirements per each server.

 Processor speed (GHz)

 Number of processors / Cores